16 Best Things to Do in Avoca Beach

 Find out more about Block 'N Tackle.

-The Ex-HMAS Adelaide has been scuttled 1.8 km off the beach to create an artificial reef and a diving site.
+The Ex-HMAS Adelaide has been scuttled 1.8 km off the coast to create an artificial reef and a diving site.

 You can now book a scuba dive tour to this 138.1 metres long and 15.3 metres wide Australian Naval warship.